keeks05/site-prework/README.md

 [https://developer.mozilla.org/en-US/]

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
 [One challege that I had when creating this submission was getting an accurate GIF on the README.
 For some odd reason, the GIF conversion only recorded 5 seconds which did not allow me to capture the entire functionality of the app.
 In adddtion, I followed the given tutorial with how to convert MP4 to GIF and still found trouble when trying to covert the video to GIF.
 I was able to complete all required features despite the GIF(s) only showing some of them.
-To be fair it was my first time using GIFS and I found that helpful to know how to work with diffrent file types.
-Another challege that I found was understading the sound function and how it worked with the buttons; alot of the code in the functions I haven't really worked with before so I had to look stuff up documentation to get a better sense of everything.
+To be fair it was my first time using GIFS and I found that helpful to know how to work with different file types.
+Another challenge that I found was understading the sound function and how it worked with the buttons; alot of the code in the functions I haven't really worked with before so I had to look stuff up (documentation) to get a better sense of everything.
 Overall, a fun task to complete.]

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [One question about web development that I still have after completing my submission was about the backend side of web development.
-Specfically with authethicating user data and request and all that fun stuff.
-I'm also curious as to how many different web development tools there exist]
+Specfically with authethicating user data and requests and all that fun stuff.
+I'm also curious as to how many different web development tools there exist.]

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
 [If I had more time I would make the guessing game random and not so static.
 How I would go about that is with using JavaScript's built-in random function to create a random number from my choosing.
 I would have also liked to make the webpage a little more dynamic and interactive as far as user input(e.g buttons).
 Maybe some animations for the buttons or a special winning screen where a special message and picture would be displayed.]